 What is GDPR?

-The General Data Protection Regulation aka really important data privacy legislation that you need to learn about.
+The General Data Protection Regulation, aka GDPR, is really important data privacy and compliance legislation that you need to learn about.
 The aim of the GDPR is to protect all EU citizens from privacy and data breaches in an increasingly data-driven world that is vastly different from the time in which the last directive was established.

 This new legislation is relevant to anyone who has day to day responsibility relating to data protection, anyone who controls or processes data and anyone who deals with online personal data.